jarronshih/gitbook-5533-bidding-system/src/general/signal.md

 ## Signal Meanings
 ### Partner's lead
 When following to partner's lead: attitude (at trick one, discouraging signal suggests the ability to support the obvious shift), but:
 - (?)suit-preference when a high honor is led and dummy has a singleton and can trump
 - (?)count at trick one when not beating dummy's card or finessing and dummy's highest is the jack or lower or the equivalent

 ### Declarer's or Dummy's lead
 When following to declarer's or dummy's lead: count (but see Smith, below)

-When following suit in trumps: suit-preference
+When following suit in trumps: count

 When discarding:
 - from sequences and interior sequences with significant trick-taking ability: highest equal